 Our equipment allows us to do this safely and from distance.
-With wireless monitoring, follow focus and other equipment to hand, we can conduct interviews from >2m away or even from other rooms.
+With wireless monitoring, follow focus and other equipment to hand, we can conduct interviews from over 2m away or even from other rooms.

-Crew are equipped with hand sanitiser, face coverings and gloves for use as and when required and risk assessments - as on a normal basis - are completed ahead of every shoot.
+Crew are equipped with hand sanitiser, face masks and gloves for use as and when required and risk assessments - as on a normal basis - are completed ahead of every shoot.